Dominican War of Independence: Unification of Hispaniola (1822–1844)

-A group of Dominican politicians and military officers in the frontier region had expressed interest in uniting the entire island, while they sought for power with the military support from Haitian officials against their enemies.
+A group of Dominican politicians and military officers in the frontier region had expressed interest in uniting the entire island, while they sought power with military support from Haitian officials against their enemies.

-Haiti's president, Jean-Pierre Boyer, a mulatto who was seen as an ally promised his full support to the frontier governors, and thus he ceremoniously entered the country with around 10,000 soldiers in February 1822, after most of the cities and towns proclaimed their allegiance to Boyer between November 1821 and January 1822.
+Haiti's president, Jean-Pierre Boyer, a mulatto who was seen as an ally promised his full support to the frontier governors, and thus he ceremonially entered the country with around 10,000 soldiers in February 1822, after most of the cities and towns proclaimed their allegiance to Boyer between November 1821 and January 1822.
 On February 9, 1822, Boyer formally entered the capital city, Santo Domingo, where he was received by Núñez who offered to him the keys of the Palace.
 Boyer rejected the offer, while saying: "I have not come into this city as a conqueror but by the will of its inhabitants".
 The island was thus united from "Cape Tiburon to Cape Samana in possession of one government."

 Eventually, the Haitian government became extremely unpopular throughout the country.
 The Dominican population grew increasingly impatient with Haiti's poor management and perceived incompetence, and the heavy taxation that was imposed on their side.
 The country was hit with a severe economic crisis after having been forced to pay a huge indemnity to France.
 A debt was accrued by Haiti in order to pay for their own independence from the European nation; this would give rise to many anti-Haitian plots.